Class 9 Exam > Class 9 Notes > English Class 9 > Long Answer Type Questions:- The Snake and the Mirror

 Class 9 English Chapter 5 Question Answers - The Snake and the Mirror

-Q.1.
+Q1.
 What was the doctor’s opinion about himself?
 How did this opinion change after his encounter with the snake?

 Class 9 English Chapter 5 Question Answers - The Snake and the Mirror

-Q.2.
+Q2.
 What kind of room was the doctor living in and why did he decide to leave that room?

-The doctor lived in a small, uncomfortable, and unhygienic room.
-Since his medical practice was not yet well-established, he didn’t earn enough to afford better accommodations.
-The room had no electricity, forcing him to rely on a kerosene lamp for lighting.
-It was located on the outer side of the house, with one wall opening into the yard.
-The roof was tiled, supported by long gables resting on a beam, and there was no ceiling, allowing rats to move freely above, constantly squeaking.
+Ans: The doctor lived in a small, uncomfortable, and unhygienic room.
+His medical practice was not yet established, so he could not afford better accommodation.
+The room lacked electricity, forcing him to use a kerosene lamp for light.
+It was situated on the outer side of the house, with one wall facing the yard.
+The roof was tiled and supported by long gables resting on a beam, but there was no ceiling, allowing rats to move freely above, constantly squeaking.
+Although the doctor disliked these poor conditions, he felt he had no choice at the time.

-Q.3.
+Q3.
 What kind of woman did the doctor want to marry?
 What does it show about his character?
 What kind of a wife did he eventually get?

-Q.4.
+Q4.
 What are the similarities between the behaviour of the doctor and of the snake?

 Or